wangziqi2013/wangziqi2013.github.io/_posts/2021-09-30-faas-cache.markdown

 First, containers themselves incur the overhead of booting a system (for VMM), or setting up the isolated environment (for containers).
 Second, the language runtime is also likely to take time to initialize, including downloading and importing library dependencies.
+By keeping the container instance alive after execution, and hosting the same function the next time a request arrives, the so-called cold start overhead can be avoided, and functions generally will have shorter latency from being requested to being completed, which is a desired feature as serverless functions are typically small.